 If you, as an online retailer, have nexus in a state, then that state considers you on the hook for charging sales tax to buyers in the state.

-You’ll always have sales tax nexus in your home state.
-However, certain business activities create sales tax nexus in other states, too.
+You’ll always have sales tax nexus in your home state

 Ways to Have Sales Tax Nexus in Different States